triptych/mini-adventure/README.md

 2. Click the "Adventure!" button to start encountering random events
 3. Manage your stamina and health as you progress
 4. Collect gold and gain experience to level up
+5. Visit traders to buy helpful items
+6. Rest at inns to restore health
-5. Try to achieve the highest level possible!
+7. Try to achieve the highest level and longest survival run!

 ## Game Mechanics

+- **Character Class**: Determines your character's theme and appearance
 - **Stamina**: Regenerates over time, required for adventures
 - **Health**: Manage your health points to stay alive
-- **Gold**: Collect gold through various encounters
+- **Gold**: Collect gold through various encounters and spend at traders
 - **Experience**: Gain XP to level up and become stronger
 - **Level**: Increase your level to unlock better stats
+- **Achievements**: Track your highest level and longest survival run

 ## Technical Details